Nutrition is a major factor when it comes to health and fitness.

 Motivating good nutritional habits requires a lot of psychological rewiring, and as you will learn when taking a nutrition course, change psychology is a big component of the whole process.

-I suggest you gain certification from one of the big certifying agencies such as NASM, ISSA, NSCA, ACE or ACSM.
+I suggest you gain certification from one of the big certifying agencies such as NASM, ISSA, or, ACE.

 They are among the best nutrition certification programs online you can be proud of at any time.